Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-1-Python/readme.md

 - Get User Recommendations: Users can get event recommendations based on their purchase history and the tags associated with the events they have previously purchased.

-## Usage

-1. Install Python: Make sure you have Python installed on your system.
-You can download it from the official website (https://www.python.org/) and follow the installation instructions.

-2. Run the Application: Save the provided Python code in a file, e.g., `event_booking_system.py`, and run the script using the Python interpreter.

-3. Interact with the Application: The application will display a main menu with different options.
-You can choose an option by entering the corresponding number (1-8).
-Follow the prompts to perform various actions, such as browsing events, adding tickets to the cart, searching for events, etc.

-4. Event and User Data: The code includes sample event data (two events) and sample user data (one user).
-You can add more events and users by modifying the code accordingly or load event and user data from files or a database.

-5. Data Persistence (Optional): The code includes optional code to save the `events` list and `users` dictionary to files (`events.json` and `users.json`) for data persistence.
-If you want to enable data persistence, make sure to uncomment the relevant lines.

-## Note

-This is a basic implementation of an event ticket booking system for learning purposes.
-In a real-world scenario, a complete system would require additional features such as user authentication, secure payment processing, error handling, and data validation.
-Additionally, you may consider using a database to store event and user data for scalability and reliability.